eugenegoncharuk/single-global-temporary-table-bulkid-strategy-hibernate4/README.md

 # Single Table Bulk Id Strategy for Hibernate 4

-Bulk Id Strategy implementation for Hibernate 4 instead of every temporary Table creation per original Table.
-This is very useful in cases when Database cannot provide Temporary Tables, for example Oracle.
+There are following implementations of strategies in Hibernate 4:
+- PersistentTableBulkIdStrategy - this is used in cases, when database doesn't support Temporary Tables (Oracle)
+- TemporaryTableBulkIdStrategy - this is used in cases, when database supports Temporary Tables

+If you are using Oracle and you don't have previleges for Tables creation in runtime, then it is right place for you.

+This implementation has been looked from another repo with the same problem for Hibernate 5+ and adopted for Hibernate 4. https://github.com/grimsa/hibernate-single-table-bulk-id-strategy

 ## How to use

-You need to add new property to override default strategies:
+You need to add new property to override default strategy:

 ```
 <property name="hibernate.hql.bulk_id_strategy" value="com.swissre.ini.hibernate.SingleGlobalTemporaryTableBulkIdStrategy"/>